 as Thunderlips.
 Having Hogan star in his own major motion picture seemed like a natural progression, so Hogan took some time off from wrestling while Randy Savage

 was champion.
 McMahon and Hogan collaborated as executive producers, and unleashed No Holds Barred

 upon the public in 1989.

-Hogan stars as Rip, an extremely popular professional wrestler (no, really!) who appears to be a monster in the ring but is actually a kind, honorable man outside of it.
-Brell (Kurt Fuller), the evil head of the World Television Network
+Hogan stars as "Rip", the most-popular professional wrestler in the entire world (no, really!).
+One day, he is approached by Brell (Kurt Fuller), the hamtacular evil head of the World Television Network

 Hulk's movie career didn't quite take off as hoped as a result of No Holds Barred

 , as while it just about broke even, it was critically savaged upon release for its acting and dialogue.
 It seemed like an Old Shame